 2 year olds

-Welcome to the staff in the Little Chicks Class: Miss Michelle (Room Leader), Miss Lena, (Deputy Room Leader), Miss Zoe, Miss Lucy and Miss Jenny
+Welcome to the staff in the Little Chicks Class: Miss Michelle (Room Leader), Miss Lucy, (Deputy Room Leader), Miss Zoe (Key Person), Miss Harriet (Key Person) and Miss Jenny (Trainee Key Person).

 The children in this room are the youngest in the nursery and for some this will be their first experience of a play setting, so it is all about having fun and building friendships.
 There is a great emphasis on nurture and supporting the children to settle into the group.
 Upon arrival each child is assigned to a ‘key person’.
 The key persons in this in this class have specialist training in the needs of two year olds and work closely with parents to ensure that each child is treated as an individual in their learning and development.
 Parents are asked to supply adequate nappies, wipes, clothing and food for the day.
 Staff ratios in this room are 1:4.

 The Little Chicks room is organised so that the children start to access resources independently.
 There are various areas in the room such as role play, dressing up, a book corner and reading area, a writing area, a number area, creative development with a paint board and easel, and a water play area.
 The children also enjoy a wooden rocker and a trampoline to encourage gross motor development.
 A door from the classroom enables free-flow indoor/outdoor access where children may choose to play outside if they prefer.
 We aim to encourage the children to be creative, independent thinkers by allowing them to choose the activities they wish to play with, whilst at the same time presenting them with new ideas to extend their learning and confidence.